Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: Rationality of the local singular factors

 is rational in $q$. \end{theorem}

 \begin{proof} Let $R=\C[[t]]$.
 A colength-$m$ submodule of $R^{\oplus r}$ is classified by its Smith normal form, hence by a partition

 with quotient

 The punctual Quot scheme therefore admits a finite stratification by Smith-type strata, and each stratum is an affine space.
-The contribution of a fixed partition $\lambda$ to any additive decorated invariant is therefore monomial times a polynomial function of the parts of $\lambda$.
-Summing over partitions of all sizes produces a finite linear combination of geometric series and of their derivatives.
-Hence the local smooth-point series is rational. \end{proof}
+For the additive product-compatible invariant with insertions of Definition~\ref{def:additive-product-compatible-invariant}, the contribution of the stratum indexed by \(\lambda\) has the form

+for a polynomial \(P\) depending only on the fixed insertions and on the Smith-type stratum.
+Write the partition by gaps